dacort/ideas/README.md

 A repository of various ideas. #letsgetserious

-The canonical list of ideas lives in this [spreadsheet](https://docs.google.com/spreadsheets/d/1c3K0gINyt0ROCtUs0U_vtU1J3NbbkrOuaCCVCLYTidY/edit#gid=0).
+The canonical list of ideas lives on this [project board](https://github.com/dacort/ideas/projects/1).

 ## Tenets